reshamas/git-intro-workshop/workflows/README.md

 ## Why it's good to know Git
 - open source
+- can share your coding work publicly
+- can collaborate with others on projects
 - knowing version control lets you contribute to open source (these repos are public)

 ## [Workflow 0.1](w_0_1_installs.md): software installations